-Black Dyes We currently have 5 black Fiber Reactive dyes, each with a different color cast.
-(A true black is the hardest color to get with Fiber Reactive dyes.)
+5 shades of black Fiber Reactive dyes, each with a different color cast; which one should you use?!
 Three of them work well in lower temperature direct application methods like tie-dye, batik and low immersion techniques, including baggie and snow (or ice) dyeing, where the temperatures used are cooler but the fabric is kept moist long enough for the dye to develop full depth.
 You will see, however, some differences depending upon which one you use and your particular situation and techniques.
 All five can be used for tub-dyeing (when you are dyeing a solid color shade) and here there are also some differences:

 #44 Better Black - one of our most popular blacks.
-Tub dyes with a purple-blue cast and edges are blue in tie-dye.
+Tub dyes with a blue cast and edges are blue to blue green in tie-dye.
 Not black on protein fibers.

 #300 New Black - now tied with #44 for the title of most popular black!
 Tub dyes with a blue cast and edges are blue/pink in tie-dye.
 Not black on protein fibers.

-Since black is a tough color to get, you have to use a lot of dye and in tub dyeing, you need to use 1.5 to 2 times as much salt.
-Some of our customers have even recommended a 1/2 and 1/2 combination of #44 and #300 for the blackest black in tie dye and batik.
-We got a mean black tie-dye with our new Hot Black!
-In tub dyeing, to make the blacks even darker, and the washout less, we also recommend adding the extra step of soaking the finished dyed garment in Dharma Dye Fixative or Retayne.
-(This also helps when you want darker purples, browns, blues etc.!)
-When the dyebath is done, drain it but don't rinse the garments/fabric.
+• Keep the blacks as dark as possible and reduce washout by adding the extra step of soaking the finished dyed garment in Dharma Dye Fixative or Retayne.
+(When the dyebath is done, drain it but don't rinse the garments/fabric.
 Fill tub back up with HOT water and the fixative, 1 oz per lb of fabric, so 8 oz for a full washing machine load.
 Soak it in that, agitating occasionally, for 30 minutes, then rinse and wash in HOT water and Synthrapol as usual.
 Sometimes it is necessary to wash black items twice.
 But without Retayne or Dharma Dye fixative, you might have to rinse and wash more.
 The nature of the beast.
 This helps with any darker shade you want to dye, by the way.

 For re-blacking black clothes and jeans that have faded, you can get away with a lot less dye.
 (4 to 8 oz per machine load, depending on how badly faded - instead of a pound!)
 To make it worth while, gather up enough faded black stuff so you can just do a whole washing machine load (about 8 lbs. of fabric) and follow our basic tub dying directions.